 A key part of PEP’s mission is to improve both the technical knowledge and policy advocacy skills of developing country project team members.

 During the 2019 PEP Special General Meeting, all participants attended at least two days of the Evidence Use in Policymaking Workshop.
-PEP’s Director of Communication and Monitoring & Evaluation reviewed best practices and discussed solutions to support and promote the use of research-based evidence in policymaking.
+PEP’s Director of Communication and Monitoring & Evaluation reviewed best practices and discussed solutions to support and promote the use of research-based evidence in policymaking - download the presentation.

 All researchers representing shortlisted PAGE II-Round 3 teams also attended a one-day workshop on Gender Analysis provided by international experts: Dileni Gunewardena and Marzia Fontana.
 Download their presentations: